 Original Recipe Review

-The above original wet dog food recipe is another commonly seen formula from Chappie.
+The above original wet dog food recipe is another commonly seen formula from Chappie and is the one that is most often recommended by vets for stomach and digestive issues.

-As with other Chappie recipes, a range of cereal ingredients present which are not clearly defined.
+As with other Chappie recipes, a range of cereal ingredients are present, but it is not clear which particular grains are used.

 Chappie Full Product Range